-Figure 8.13: Evolution of the zonal wind anomalies (in m s-1) in the western (solid) and central-eastern (dotted) equatorial Pacific as simulated by the Zebiak-Cane model (Zebiak and Cane, 1987).
+Figure 8.13: Evolution of the zonal wind anomalies (in $m s^{-1}$) in the western (solid) and centraleastern (dotted) equatorial Pacific as simulated by the Zebiak-Cane model (Zebiak and Cane, 1987).
 The non-periodic nature of the ENSO cycle is evident with strong events, quiet periods, and near-oscillatory behaviour.
 Figure from Zebiak and Cane (1987).

-Section 6.5.
+For the solution of the PDEs we need to employ numerical techniques as outlined in Section 6.5.
 A simulation of the uncoupled atmospheric flow anomalies generated by an equatorial heat source (west: x < 0) and heat sink (east: x > 0) is shown Fig. 8.11a.
 This heat distribution is characteristic of normal ENSO conditions and generates easterly flow and resulting convergence with ensuing convection in the west, while divergence and subsidence are located in the east.
 This is the lower branch of the Walker circulation.
 Upon an eastward shift and weakening of the heat source (Fig. 8.11b), the Walker circulation reduces and the area of convergence widens towards the east.
 This is the El Niño condition.

 A simulation of the ocean component of the ENSO model (8.24) is depicted in Fig. 8.12.
-The system (8.24) is solved on the equatorial β -plane where perturbations are meridionally confined by the equatorial Rossby radius $L_E \approx 350 \,\mathrm{km}$.
+The system (8.24) is solved on the equatorial β -plane where perturbations are meridionally confined by the equatorial Rossby radius $L_E \approx 350$ km.
 The model is initiated with a Gaussian perturbation in the central Pacific which launches a slow Rossby wave westward and a fast Kelvin wave eastward.
-Once the latter arrives at the eastern basin boundary ($t \approx 34$, the Kelvin wave splits and propagates meridionally as a coastal Kelvin wave away from the equator.
+Once the latter arrives at the eastern basin boundary ($t \approx 34$), the Kelvin wave splits and propagates meridionally as a coastal Kelvin wave away from the equator.
 This is an efficient dissipation mechanism for wave energy.
-Additionally, a weaker equatorial Rossby wave is generated that, again, moves westward.
-When the Rossby waves hit the western boundary (t = 63), the energy is transferred to an equatorial Kelvin wave which starts travelling eastward (see also Fig. 8.10).
+Additionally, a weaker equatorial Rossby waves hit the western boundary (t = 63), the energy is transferred to an equatorial Kelvin wave which starts travelling eastward (see also Fig. 8.10).